If you have additional questions, please feel free to contact our office at 303.352.3205.

-You can also check out our Faculty and Staff Handout on the Office of Student Conduct page, which has guidelines for handling annoying and disruptive behaviors; as well as general tips for having difficult conversations.
+You can also check out our Faculty and Staff Handout at the bottom of this page, which has guidelines for handling annoying and disruptive behaviors; as well as general tips for having difficult conversations.

-Please keep our office in the loop with a ‘report-only’ notation on the incident report.
-This option acknowledges you are handling the situation, but want us to be aware should it escalate.
-Please report to our office as soon as possible if you feel the situation requires additional follow up or it continues to escalate.
+Please keep our office in the loop with a ‘report-only' notation on the incident report.
+This option acknowledges you are handling the situation, but wants us to be aware should it escalate.
+Please report to our office as soon as possible if you feel the situation requires additional follow-up or it continues to escalate.

 A Care Report is meant to alert the Care Team of a student who could use a connection to resources and support.